How Would You Define Bullying?

 What Are The Different Types Of Bullying?

 Physical aggression is the use of force to physically harm others.
 Relational aggression is the use relationships to directly or indirectly manipulate and hurt others.
 Verbal aggression is the use of words (threats, name-calling, teasing, etc.) to taunt and harass others.
 Cyberbullying is basically the use of technology as a tool to be relationally aggressive.
-When a child is mean to multiple people or publicly posts a hurtful comment online that can be viewed by many, he/she is creating a repeated pattern of meanness, which can cross the line into bullying.
+When children are mean to multiple people or publicly posts a hurtful comment online that can be viewed by many, they are creating a repeated pattern of meanness, which can cross the line into bullying.

 What Do You Think Is The Crux Of This Bullying Problem?

 I think it often boils down to the lack of empathy—the ability to know what it feels like to be in someone else’s shoes AND to have compassion for another’s pain and suffering.
 Kids need to understand that their behaviors affect others.
 They also need to feel that other people’s feelings have value and are worth their consideration.
 The more empathy and compassion children feel for their peers, the less room there is in their hearts for contempt and disregard for others’ feelings.